Last updated: August 19, 2025

 NPS Photo

 Six miles downriver from New Orleans is the Chalmette Battlefield.
-In 1815, this field would serve as the stage for the Battle of New Orleans.
+The field is commonly known as the site of the 1815 Battle of New Orleans.
+But there are many other layers of history to discover here.

-By 1815, Great Britain and the United States had been fighting against each other in the War of 1812 for over two years.
+By 1815, the War of 1812 was still raging on.
 The British had set their sights on invading New Orleans.
-A vital port, the city acted as the gateway to the Mississippi River Valley and the vast Louisiana territory.
+A vital port, the city acted as the gateway to the Mississippi River Valley.
 Both sides of the conflict the city's importance.
 For the United States, losing control of New Orleans would strain the American economy beyond recovery.

 On January 8th, 1815, the British army attacked the American defensive line at the Chalmette Plantation.
 The superior British force outnumbered the American troops two-to-one.
 But against the odds, General Jackson's soldiers defeated the British.
 They were driven off the battlefield in defeat after 30 minutes of fighting.

-The resounding American victory at the Battle of New Orleans soon became a symbol of a new idea.
-American democracy triumphing over the old European ideas of aristocracy and entitlement.
-Americans took great pride in the victory.
-For decades celebrated January 8 as a national holiday, just like the Fourth of July.
+The resounding American victory at the Battle of New Orleans soon became a symbol of a new idea and national pride.
+For decades, January 8th was celebrated as a national holiday, just like the Fourth of July.